-BOARD OF REGENTS, TEXAS STATE UNIVERSITY SYSTEM REVENUE FINANCING SYSTEM REVENUE AND REFUNDING BONDS, SERIES 2013 IN THE PRINCIPAL AMOUNT OF \$87,060,000
+BOARD OF REGENTS, TEXAS STATE UNIVERSITY SYSTEM REVENUE FINANCING SYSTEM REVENUE AND REFUNDING BONDS, SERIES 2014 IN THE PRINCIPAL AMOUNT OF \$88,415,000

-AS BOND COUNSEL for the Board of Regents, Texas State University System (the "Issuer"), we have examined into the legality and validity of the issue of bonds described above (the "Bonds"), which bear interest from the date and mature on the dates specified on the face of the Bonds, and being subject to redemption, all in accordance with the "Master Resolution Establishing the Texas State University System Revenue Financing System," as amended, the Sixteenth Supplemental Resolution to the Master Resolution authorizing the issuance of such Bonds and the Award Certificate (collectively, the "Bond Resolution").
+AS BOND COUNSEL for the Board of Regents, Texas State University System (the "Issuer"), we have examined into the legality and validity of the issue of bonds described above (the "Bonds"), which bear interest from the date and mature on the dates specified on the face of the Bonds, and being subject to redemption, all in accordance with the "Master Resolution Establishing the Texas State University System Revenue Financing System" adopted by the Issuer on August 13, 1998, as amended by a "Resolution Amending the Master Resolution Establishing the Texas State University System Revenue Financing System" adopted by the Issuer on June 19, 2008, the Seventeenth Supplemental Resolution to the Master Resolution authorizing the issuance of such Bonds and the award certificate authorized thereunder (collectively, the "Bond Resolution").
 Terms used herein and not otherwise defined shall have the meaning given in the Bond Resolution.